LajosPolya/aws-cdk-templates/deploy-ecs-with-fargate/README.md

 Currently this will only work in us-east-2 because of a bug: https://github.com/aws/aws-cdk/issues/21690

-> **Warning** The compute instance deployed by this app is open to the public internet and can be accessed by anyone.
-To prevent runaway cost, always destroy this AWS environment when it's not it use.
+> **Warning** The compute instance(s) deployed by this app is open to the public internet and can be accessed by anyone.
+To prevent runaway cost, always destroy this AWS environment when it's not in use.